microsoftgraph/msgraph-sdk-powershell/src/Users.UserSettings/Users.UserSettings/docs/v1.0-beta/Update-MgUserSetting.md

   - `[Id <String>]`: Read-only.
   - `[ContributionToContentDiscoveryAsOrganizationDisabled <Boolean?>]`:
   - `[ContributionToContentDiscoveryDisabled <Boolean?>]`:
+  - `[DefaultDisplayLanguageDisplayName <String>]`: A name representing the user's locale in natural language, for example, 'English (United States)'.
+  - `[DefaultDisplayLanguageLocale <String>]`: A locale representation for the user, which includes the user's preferred language and country/region.
+For example, 'en-us'.
+The language component follows 2-letter codes as defined in ISO 639-1, and the country component follows 2-letter codes as defined in ISO 3166-1 alpha-2.
+  - `[DefaultRegionalFormatDisplayName <String>]`: A name representing the user's locale in natural language, for example, 'English (United States)'.
+  - `[DefaultRegionalFormatLocale <String>]`: A locale representation for the user, which includes the user's preferred language and country/region.
+For example, 'en-us'.
+The language component follows 2-letter codes as defined in ISO 639-1, and the country component follows 2-letter codes as defined in ISO 3166-1 alpha-2.
+  - `[DefaultSpeechInputLanguageDisplayName <String>]`: A name representing the user's locale in natural language, for example, 'English (United States)'.
+  - `[DefaultSpeechInputLanguageLocale <String>]`: A locale representation for the user, which includes the user's preferred language and country/region.
+For example, 'en-us'.
+The language component follows 2-letter codes as defined in ISO 639-1, and the country component follows 2-letter codes as defined in ISO 3166-1 alpha-2.
+  - `[DefaultTranslationLanguageDisplayName <String>]`: A name representing the user's locale in natural language, for example, 'English (United States)'.
+  - `[DefaultTranslationLanguageLocale <String>]`: A locale representation for the user, which includes the user's preferred language and country/region.
+For example, 'en-us'.
+The language component follows 2-letter codes as defined in ISO 639-1, and the country component follows 2-letter codes as defined in ISO 3166-1 alpha-2.
+  - `[RegionalAndLanguageSettingAuthoringLanguages <IMicrosoftGraphLocaleInfo[]>]`:
+    - `[DisplayName <String>]`: A name representing the user's locale in natural language, for example, 'English (United States)'.
+    - `[Locale <String>]`: A locale representation for the user, which includes the user's preferred language and country/region.
+For example, 'en-us'.
+The language component follows 2-letter codes as defined in ISO 639-1, and the country component follows 2-letter codes as defined in ISO 3166-1 alpha-2.
+  - `[RegionalAndLanguageSettingId <String>]`: Read-only.
+  - `[RegionalFormatOverrideCalendar <String>]`:
+  - `[RegionalFormatOverrideFirstDayOfWeek <String>]`:
+  - `[RegionalFormatOverrideLongDateFormat <String>]`:
+  - `[RegionalFormatOverrideLongTimeFormat <String>]`:
+  - `[RegionalFormatOverrideShortDateFormat <String>]`:
+  - `[RegionalFormatOverrideShortTimeFormat <String>]`:
+  - `[RegionalFormatOverrideTimeZone <String>]`:
   - `[ShiftPreferenceAvailability <IMicrosoftGraphShiftAvailability[]>]`: Availability of the user to be scheduled for work and its recurrence pattern.
     - `[PatternDayOfMonth <Int32?>]`: The day of the month on which the event occurs.
 Required if type is absoluteMonthly or absoluteYearly.
     - `[PatternDaysOfWeek <String[]>]`: A collection of the days of the week on which the event occurs.
 The possible values are: sunday, monday, tuesday, wednesday, thursday, friday, saturday.
 If type is relativeMonthly or relativeYearly, and daysOfWeek specifies more than one day, the event falls on the first day that satisfies the pattern.
 Required if type is weekly, relativeMonthly, or relativeYearly.